How to Properly Set Up a Mortgage Escrow Account: Step-by-Step Guide

 What is an Escrow Account?

+What is mortgage escrow account?
 At the time you take out a mortgage, lenders often give borrowers the option to create an escrow account.
 The escrow account is like a holding account for your lender to pay your taxes and/or insurance.
 It is an account that you fund each month as part of your mortgage payment.
-When you have an escrow account your mortgage payment will include the following elements:
+When you have an escrow account, your mortgage payment will include the following elements:

 • Principal